CryptoOnion/doc/faq.md

 You can try replacing `event.fold(init) { ... }` with `Events.foldOne(event, init) { ... }`

-## Where are my exceptions?

-Per default, exceptions are not printed in Loci.
-So if your application just stops working, be sure to handle all possible exceptions yourself.
-For example, `.asLocal_?` might throw an exception if the Await times out.
-Therefore, it can help to wrap it in a `Try {}`.

-In Scala-Loci 0.4.0 this behavior changed.
-Exception will be printed now by default.

 ## My right events combined with '||' are not firing

 The ReScala notation with `||` is used for or.
 The operator is left-biased.
 This means